stacychen/SQL/4-Total_team_number.md

-## Goal: Calculate the number of teams in a particular competition
+## Goal: Calculate the number of teams for one competition.

+The goal is to calculate the number of teams for one selected competition.
+Here, the competition selected will be the first competition with a name that begins with the letter 'H'.

 ```
 SELECT C.CompetitionName, COUNT(T.TeamName)
   FROM Competitions C
 JOIN Teams T ON C.Id = T.CompetitionId
-  WHERE CompetitionName = (SELECT CompetitionName
+  WHERE CompetitionName IN (SELECT CompetitionName FROM Competitions
-    FROM Competitions WHERE CompetitionName LIKE 'B%' Limit 1);
+                            WHERE CompetitionName LIKE 'H%'
+                            ORDER BY CompetitionName LIMIT 1)
+;
 ```